Jim Murray, Chairman:

 His publications include topics such as pension policy, pension investment, and longevity forecasting.
 His research highlights the weak protection afforded to pension entitlements in Ireland, the high level of investment risk and the impact of charges in private pensions.
 He advocates change to the Irish pension system in both academic papers and articles in newspapers and magazines.

-Brendan Kennedy is the Irish Pensions Regulator and chief executive of the Pensions Authority, which is the Irish statutory body responsible for regulating pensions and for providing pension policy advice to the Minister for Social Protection.
+Brendan Kennedy is the Irish Pensions Regulator and chief executive of the Pensions Authority, which is the Irish statutory body responsible for regulating pensions and for providing pension policy advice to the Minister for Employment Affairs and Social Protection.
 He has held this position since 2006.

-Helen is the representative from the Department of Social Protection.
+Alan is the representative from the Department of Employment Affairs and Social Protection.